 Try doodling with a pen.
 Start with a flower motif, or a geometric shape, and let your doodle grow and develop.
 Try not to judge it – remember, a doodle can really be anything.
 See if you can just enjoy the ways the doodle gradually takes shape.
 Let yourself get absorbed in the swirls, the dots, the lines, the zig-zags.

 This isn’t time-wasting: this is you making a peaceful space for yourself where you can just be, and not have to fit into anybody’s idea of who and what you “should” be.

 The above suggestions are just a few ideas.
 Notice particularly any that initially appealed to you for a second, but then got dismissed.
 What does that dismissing voice say?
 ‘That’s just silly’, ‘that would be a waste of time’, ‘that’s not what people like me do’, ‘I’m not good enough/ brave enough/ talented enough to do that’.
 Bear in mind that the ideas that got dismissed might be exactly the ones to try out!

-Some of the suggestions may simply be unappealing or unhelpful for you: that’s fine, they may not be right for you.
-And do listen out for any alternative ideas that pop into your head – those might be the ones that are precisely tailor-made for what you need!
+Some of the suggestions above may simply be unappealing or unhelpful for you: that’s fine, they may not be right for you.
+And do listen out for any alternative ideas that pop into your head – those might be the ones that are precisely tailor-made for what you need.

-If you like the idea of learning how to understand and manage yourself better through tapping into your creativity, Art Psychotherapy might be a good choice for you.How to understand and manage yourself better through tapping into your creativity.
+If you like the idea of learning how to understand and manage yourself better through tapping into your creativity, Art Psychotherapy might be a good choice for you.7 ways to understand and manage yourself better through tapping into your creativity.
 Click To Tweet

-And if your unwanted thoughts begin to affect your day-to-day life, do talk to your doctor, or discuss things with a counsellor or psychotherapist.
-There is definitely help out there for you.
+And if your unwanted and difficult thoughts last more than a couple of days, or if they begin to affect your day-to-day life in any way, do talk to your doctor.
+Whether it’s psychotherapy, counselling, medication, or something else, there is definitely help out there for you.